0xdfinity/fhevm-agent-skill/README.md

 Reusable AI skill package for Zama FHEVM confidential app development.

-This repository contains agent instructions, adapters, examples, templates, and validation checks for coding agents such as Claude Code, Cursor, Windsurf, Cline, Copilot-style agents, Codex, and custom AI developer tools.
-It is meant to be imported into another project so an agent can build that project's own FHEVM dApp from a natural-language prompt.
+This repository contains agent instructions, adapters, examples, templates, and validation checks for coding agents such as Claude Code, Cursor, Windsurf, Cline, Copilot-style agents, Codex, and custom AI developer tools

 ## What This Is